netdata/netdata/collectors/QUICKSTART.md

 View our [collectors tutorials](README.md#tutorials) to get specific instructions on enabling new and popular collectors.

-Finally, learn more advanced collector features, such as disabling plugins or developing your own collector, in our [internal plugin API](REFERENCE.md#internal-plugins-api) or our [external plugin docs](plugins.d/README.md).
+Finally, learn more advanced collector features, such as disabling plugins or developing a custom collector, in our [internal plugin API](REFERENCE.md#internal-plugins-api) or our [external plugin docs](plugins.d/README.md).